 If you or a loved one has recently been in a workplace accident and needs medical care for injuries, consider filing for workers’ compensation benefits right away.
 Then, meet with one of our attorneys so you have someone to ensure your rights are being protected every step of the way.
-A workers’ compensation lawyer in Nassau County, New York can help you with your claim.
+A workers’ compensation lawyer can help you with your claim.

 Sadly, if an employee was to get injured while at work, they may not only suffer from physical pain but employer retaliation too.
 Employees have a right to pursue workers’ compensation benefits if they are harmed while on the job, but many employers may do whatever they can to prevent this from happening or inflict punishments for it.

 An employer may become resentful towards the employee for reporting an accident that ultimately costs the company money.
 The more severe the injuries, the more expensive this may be for the employer.
 What may start off as hard feelings can develop into outright unlawful retaliation.
-When this is the case, speak with a workers’ compensation lawyer Nassau County relies on as soon as possible.
+When this is the case, speak with a workers’ compensation lawyer as soon as possible.

 Most employees hope that their employer will be supportive in the event of a terrible accident while at work.
 However, they may be devastated to find out this is anything but true.
 Our attorneys recommend keeping an eye out for red flags that may mean your employer is retaliating against you.
 Here are common examples of employer unlawful behavior, that may be actionable by law: